Marittie/Marittie-CI_PP2_RPSLS/README.md

 #### Colour Scheme

 I chose to use a shade of green and a shade of red as the primary scheme to bring to the user's mind connotations of nature and challenge.
-I chose shades of orange,blue and gray for the user and computer choice,the scores and the result to be able to draw particular attention when those value changes.
+I chose shades of orange,blue and gray for the user and computer choice,the scores and the result to be able to draw particular attention when those values changes.

 #### Typography